sapondanaisriwan/AdashimaaTube/README.md

 - Options to change color navigation bar, search Box and scroll Bar to a dark color.
 - Options to remove taps, like animation and remove all text from buttons except the Like/Dislike buttons.
 - Options to hide the buttons for Share, Download, Clip, Thanks, Save, Comments, End cards, Game Section and Music Section.
-- Options to Align the search results to the center.
 - Red subscribe button.
 - Restore to the old video container and the old icons.
 - Sort by oldest.